Last Updated on November 12, 2021

 Technically speaking, all cottage cheese is ‘cultured’.

-You may find some store brands that advertise their cottage cheese as ‘cultured’ with ‘added probiotics’, but all cottage cheese has had cultured milk or cream added to the curds, and all are safe to eat when pasteurized.
+You may find some store brands that advertise their cottage cheese as ‘cultured’ with ‘added probiotics’, but all of them have had cultured milk or cream added to the curds, and all are safe to eat when pasteurized.

 Some people successfully make homemade cottage cheese with cultured buttermilk (the traditional recipe) and other kinds of milk.